 In addition you can now filter the robot names by model in the call to get_robot_names .
-Currently recognised model keys are "edbot" and "dream".
+Currently recognised model keys are "edbot", "dream" and "play".
 To get an array of all Edbot names configured on the server, use:

 Previous versions of the Python API used the concept of a default robot.
 Subsequent API calls then operated on the default robot.
 For example:

 This behaviour is not thread-safe and has few benefits.
 As a result the set_edbot_name function has been removed.
 You now simply pass the robot name as the first parameter to the appropriate function: